BEHAVIORAL OPERATIONS

 Mission Statement

-The department is especially interested in papers that uncover behavioral regularities that are important to operations settings or provide theory for how behavioral regularities influence operations performance or study the ability of alternative institutional mechanisms or tools to improve operations performance through improved human performance.
-The department is open to a broad range of methodologies including laboratory experiments, field studies, system dynamics, and analytical models of human behavior.
-The chosen methodology should be well motivated and executed with the highest rigor.
-The department does not encourage submission of empirical studies relying entirely or primarily on unincentivized choice or judgment data.
+The department is particularly interested in research that uncovers behavioral regularities relevant to operational settings, provides a theory on how these regularities affect operational performance, or examines the effectiveness of alternative institutional mechanisms or tools in improving operational performance.
+The department is open to a broad range of methodologies, including laboratory experiments, field studies, system dynamics, and analytical models of human behavior.
+The chosen method should be well-motivated and executed with the highest rigor.
+Empirical studies that rely primarily on unincentivized choice or judgment data need to justify why incentivizing participants in their research was not feasible.

-The review process is dedicated to turning papers around quickly, and to limiting the number of revisions prior to a firm decision of acceptability for publication being taken.
-We encourage focused papers that make one solid point of general importance.
-Novel ideas must be supported with data and arguments that respond to the major questions raised and be able to show that remaining questions can be plausibly addressed by future research.
+The review process is dedicated to providing both fast and accurate feedback.
+We encourage focused papers and consider efficient use of page space necessary for publication.
+Novel ideas must be supported with data and arguments, but are granted some leeway.
 Papers must be well written with a clear statement of their contribution to theory, practice, or institutional design.

 Departmental Editors